An Alternative Explanation of the Subud Exercise in Psychological Terms

 easily taken for granted, but every primordial human social group, on the

 absorbing both information and ‘feelings’.
-Some anthropology scholars talk
+While language transfers learned

-could have universal social benefit.
-The image of the hero, for instance,
+The image of the hero, for instance, as developed and conveyed to young males

 So it would appear that we are primed to respond to